Do I have to fix it - A Dealer's Guide to Used Car Warranty

 The notice must be attached to the vehicle and clearly visible.
 In the case of a motor vehicle, the notice should be placed inside the vehicle where it can clearly be read through the windscreen.
 In the case of a motorcycle, or a vehicle without a windscreen, the notice must be attached to the vehicle in such a way and place as to cause the particulars to be clearly visible to a person standing near the vehicle.

-FORM 4 – Displayed on vehicles covered by warranty
+FORM 4 – Displayed on vehicles covered by the statutory warranty under the Act

-Where you offer or display a vehicle for sale covered by the statutory warranty, a Form 4 must be displayed on that vehicle.
+Where you offer or display a vehicle for sale covered by the statutory warranty under the Act, a Form 4 must be displayed on that vehicle.
 The Form 4 comes in two versions, one for motor vehicles and one for motorcycles.

 The front of each version contains the same information which explains why the vehicle is covered by the statutory warranty and identifies the vehicle particulars such as price, year of manufacture, and odometer reading.
 The back of each form differs as one contains a quick guide to the main warranty items for motor vehicles and the other for motorcycles.